Control of Documents

 "Documented information required by the quality management system and by this International Standard shall be controlled"

-References to 'documents' and 'records' have now been replaced by "documented information” to better incorporate information contained in formats that might not be considered “documents”.
-This includes information embedded in software, digital files, videos, audio recordings, photographs, and also master samples – if that is how you communicate requirements.
+The standard talks about "documented information” rather than 'documents' and 'records' since information contained in all kinds of different formats can be considered as “documented information”.
+This includes information embedded in software, digital files, videos, audio recordings, photographs, and also master samples.

 Regardless of how you hold the information, anything deemed necessary for the organisation to operate, or necessary for the effective functioning of the management system, must be controlled.
-You can achieve this the old fashioned way (paper), the time-consuming manual way (file servers & spreadsheets), or use document control software, like Toolbox.
-(Watch Toolbox document control in this how-to video )
+You can achieve this the old-fashioned way (paper), the more-modern-but-still-time-consuming manual way (file servers & spreadsheets), or use document control software, that is part of Toolbox.

 What is required for "control"?